JacobWoods/JacobWoods.github.io/_teaching/Calc-1.md

 location: "Philadelphia, Pa"
 ---

- Taught section of Calculus I in Spring 2022 and Summer 2022/2025.
+ Taught sections of Calculus I in Spring 2022 and Summer 2022/2025.

 Heading 1